Shalini180/energy-ml-project/readme.md

-Understood — you want the README to be **more appealing / engaging**, while staying concise and focused.

-Below is a redesigned version that is:
-✅ Clearer
-✅ Visually structured
-✅ More engaging + scannable
-✅ Shorter + more inviting

----

 # 🌿 Carbon-Aware SQL Query Engine

 A proof-of-concept query engine that reduces carbon emissions by choosing **when** and **how** to run SQL workloads based on real-time grid conditions.